cometaj2/haillo/README.rst

 Haillo
 ======

-Haillo is a web frontend for hai (hcli_hai), the command line AI chat application.
+Haillo is a web frontend for hai (hcli_hai), the HCLI command line AI chat application.

 ----